 What treasures and distractions did you jot down?
 Please share them in the comments below.

 P.S.
 Recently, I gained wisdom from talking with some of my author friends like Lysa TerKeurst and Laura Story while revising my book, Self Talk, Soul Talk.
-It’s releasing as the Me, Myself, & Lies book this May and I can’t wait to tell you all about it.
-Click here to be the first to know!
+It released in 2017 as the Me, Myself, & Lies book and I’d love to tell you all about it.
+Click here to learn more!